jpritikin/coach/content/docs/me/psychoactive/_index.md

 I agree with the cliche that cannabis is the quintessential gateway drug.
-However, cannabis need not be a [gateway to harm]({{< relref "gateway" >}}), but can assist in health-promoting and life-affirming experiences.
+However, cannabis need not be a [gateway to harm]({{< relref "gateway" >}}), but can foster health-promoting and life-affirming experiences.
 Medicinal use of cannabis dates back at least 5,000 years.
 Delta-9 tetrahydrocannabinol (THC) is the primary psychoactive in cannabis.
 Commonly reported effects of THC include relaxation, euphoria, increased appetite, pain reduction, drowsiness, and occasionally, anxiety.